On the density of systems of non-linear spatially homogeneous SPDEs: Existence and smoothness of the density

-The next result is the $k$-dimensional extension of \cite[Proposition 6.1]{Nualart:07}.
-Its proof follows exactly along the same lines working coordinate by coordinate, and is therefore ommitted. \begin{prop} Assume that hypotheses {\bf (H1)} and {\bf (H2)} are satisfied.
+The next result is the $q$-dimensional extension of \cite[Proposition 6.1]{Nualart:07} (see also \cite[Theorem 1]{Sanz:04}).
+Its proof follows exactly along the same lines working coordinate by coordinate, and is therefore omitted. \begin{prop} Assume that {\bf (H1)} holds, and that $\sigma, b$ are $\mathcal{C}^{\infty}$ functions with bounded partial derivatives of order greater than or equal to one.
 Then, for every $(t,x) \in (0,T] \times \R^d$, the random variable $u_i(t,x)$ belongs to the space $\mathbb{D}^{\infty}$, for all $i=1,...,k$.
-Moreover, the derivative $D u_i(t,x)=(D^{(1)} u_i(t,x),...,D^{(k)} u_i(t,x))$ is an $\mathcal{H}^{k}_T$-valued process that satisfies the following linear stochastic differential equation, for all $j=1,...,k$:
+Moreover, the derivative $D u_i(t,x)=(D^{(1)} u_i(t,x),...,D^{(q)} u_i(t,x))$ is an $\mathcal{H}^q_T$-valued process that satisfies the following linear stochastic differential equation, for all $i=1,...,k$:

 for all $r\in [0,t]$, and is $0$ otherwise.
 Moreover, for all $p \geq 1$, $m\geq 1$ and $i=1,...,k$, it holds that

 \end{prop}